FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Details/Architecture.md

 ### FheOS

 FheOS is the heart of the FHE operations.
-It's goal is to be a modular & extendable component that can plug into the underlying blockchain and provide FHE capabilities to smart contracts.
+Its goal is to be a modular & extendable component that can plug into the underlying blockchain and provide FHE capabilities to smart contracts.

 It includes the relevant FHE function calls (precompiles), as well as the Solidity functions & ciphertext management that is required to interact with the FHE layer.